Support grows for Capitol riot inquiry after Trump acquittal

-WASHINGTON (AP) — A day after former President Donald Trump won his second Senate impeachment trial, bipartisan support appeared to be growing for an independent Sept.
+WASHINGTON — After former President Donald Trump’s acquittal at his second Senate impeachment trial, bipartisan support appears to be growing for an independent Sept.
 11-style commission into the deadly insurrection that took place at the U.S. Capitol.

 “There should be a complete investigation about what happened,” said Louisiana Sen. Bill Cassidy, one of seven Republicans who voted to convict Trump.
 “What was known, who knew it and when they knew, all that, because that builds the basis so this never happens again.”